 Voluntary Cancellation of CERs:Voluntary cancellation allows project participants who hold certified emission reductions (CERs) in the CDM registry to cancel them on their own behalf or on behalf of third parties.
 This gives them access to a broader source of demand for CERs in the voluntary market, while making a diverse portfolio of credits available to organizations and individuals wishing to reduce their carbon footprint.

-View details of voluntary cancellations in the CDM Registry, except those processed through the online platform.
+View details of voluntary cancellations in the CDM Registry in 2018, except those processed through the online platform.
+FOR BUYERS

 - View list of CERs available for voluntary cancellation